Take-Two Interactive: Game Over

-Shares of Take Two Interactive (NASDAQ:TTWO) are up about 61% over the past 12 months, and this puts shareholders on the horns of a dilemma.
+Shares of Take-Two Interactive (NASDAQ:TTWO) are up about 61% over the past 12 months, and this puts shareholders on the horns of a dilemma.
 Should they hang on in hope of making future gains, or should they believe that such things eventually revert to the mean and that they should get out before the fall?

 In my view, there are more reasons to avoid the name at the moment, so I'll advocate and I'll go through these in order.
 The first of these is the obvious cyclical nature of the business, the second is the dilution present, and the final reason is valuation.
 I'll go through each of these reasons in turn.